 In May 2008 I was diagnosed with pancreatic cancer which was inoperable.
-Following a 6 cycle regime of chemotherapy which ended in November, 2008 I was in limbo thereafter until the frightful day of 29 August, 2009 when I underwent a Whipple's procedure in Southampton.
+Following a 6 cycle regime of chemotherapy which ended in November, 2008 I was in limbo thereafter until the frightful day of 29 August 2009 when I underwent a Whipple's procedure.

 I recall my treatment commencing on a Thursday and my treatments were always on a Thursday thereafter.
 Each cycle comprised:

 - Thursday 1 - full treatment of gemcitabine and oxaliplatin.
 This session would last some 5 hours as they seemed to be putting a lot of stuff through me.
 I also took capecitabine tablets.

 - Thursday 2 - the same treatment but this lasted only 2 hours.
 I was told this was more of a booster.
 I also took capecitabine tablets.

 The third week was a week off but I was still taking the capecitabine tablets.

 So the above was one cycle and I had another 5 that brought us up to November 2008 when this all finished.

 So what happened during chemo?

 I have to say that, apart from the 1st cycle I did not, as things go, have such a bad time.
 Certainly the first cycle hit me hard in that once the treatment was working I did feel somewhat frightened and the "illness" I suffered came as a surprise.
 This being said I got used to having that chemo feeling and simply took the decision that I am where I am so stop complaining.